Anti-clericalism: Revolution

 The Civil Constitution of the Clergy was passed on July 12, 1790, requiring all clerics to swear allegiance to the French government and, by extension, to the increasingly anti-clerical National Constituent Assembly.
 All but seven of the 160 bishops refused the oath, as did about half of the parish priests.
 Persecution of the clergy and of the faithful was the first trigger of the rebellion; the second being conscription.
 Nonjuring priests were exiled or imprisoned and women on their way to Mass were beaten in the streets.

 The anti-clericalism during the French Revolution initially began with attacks on church corruption and the wealth of the higher clergy, an action with which even many Christians could identify, since the Catholic Church held a dominant role in pre-revolutionary France.
 During a two-year period known as the Reign of Terror, the episodes of anti-clericalism grew more violent than Europe would see until the rise of state atheism in communist Eastern Europe.
 The new revolutionary authorities suppressed the church; abolished the Catholic monarchy; nationalized church property; exiled 30,000 priests and killed hundreds more.
 Many churches were converted into "temples of reason", in which services were held.
 There has been much scholarly debate over whether the movement was popularly motivated.
 As part of the campaign to dechristianize France, in October 1793 the Christian calendar was replaced with one reckoning from the date of the Revolution, and Festivals of Liberty, Reason and the Supreme Being were scheduled.
 New forms of moral religion emerged, including the deistic Cult of the Supreme Being and France's first established state sponsored atheistic Cult of Reason, with all churches not devoted to these being closed.
 In April and May 1794, the government mandated the observance of a festival of the Cult of the Supreme Being.
 When anti-clericalism became a clear goal of French revolutionaries, counter-revolutionaries seeking to restore tradition and the Ancien Régime took up arms, particularly in the War in the Vendée (1793 to 1796).
-Local people often resisted dechristianization and forced members of the clergy who had resigned to conduct Mass again.
-Eventually, Maximilien Robespierre and the Committee of Public Safety denounced the dechristianization campaign and tried to establish their own religion, without the superstitions of Catholicism.
+Local people often resisted dechristianization and forced clergymen who had resigned to conduct Mass again.
+Eventually, Maximilien Robespierre and the Committee of Public Safety denounced the dechristianization campaign and tried to establish their own religion, while omitting what they regarded as the more superstitious elements of Catholicism.

 When Pope Pius VI took sides against the revolution in the First Coalition (1792–1797), Napoleon Bonaparte invaded Italy (1796).
 French troops imprisoned the Pope in 1797, and he died after six weeks of captivity.

 After a change of heart, Napoleon then re-established the Catholic Church in France with the signing of the Concordat of 1801, and banned the Cult of the Supreme Being.
 Many anti-clerical policies continued.
 When Napoleonic armies entered a territory, monasteries were often sacked, and church property secularized.